 leave payment like money or cheques in a safe place where they can collect it

-wash your hands for at least 20 seconds with soap and water after you’ve handled your goods
+wash your hands for at least 20 seconds with soap and water after you’ve handled items

 Do not give your bank card or card details to a volunteer.
 Use a more secure way of paying such as cash, cheque or a bank transfer.